Skip to main content

 • character development

-• “I skip through half of the story that I've already seen in previous attempts (except the game can't skip like some visual novels do; you have to leaf through it page by page) and get the rest of the humdrum fantasy campaign: betrayal, sorcery, nefarious doings that our hero thwarts, but there's really nothing in the way of character development or anything that would make me think or feel.”
+• “I had to skip through half of the story that I've already seen in previous attempts.
+The game doesn't allow for skipping like some visual novels do; instead, you have to leaf through it page by page.
+The rest of the campaign is just the usual humdrum fantasy tropes: betrayal, sorcery, and nefarious doings that our hero thwarts, but there's really nothing in the way of character development or anything that would make me think or feel.”

 Buy An Assassin in Orlandes